What is Retailtainment or experiential marketing?

 2. NFC, Beacons, Bluetooth

 Use retail technology that helps you identify customers as soon as they walk inside your store.
-This will help you create personalised experiences for them and we all know that customization is the key to success in experiential marketing nowadays!
+This will help you create personalized experiences for them and we all know that customization is the key to success in experiential marketing nowadays!

 3. Enhanced product display